nutanix-japan/ntnxtraining1121/examplelab4 /examplelab4.rst

 Nutanix validates and distributes these drivers via http://portal.nutanix.com.
 The ISO image containing the drivers has already been uploaded to the Image Service.

-Task 1: Building a Windows Virtual Machine .............................................
+Building a Windows Virtual Machine .............................................

 1. In **Prism Element** > **VM** > **Tabl**e, click + **Create VM**.